What do you mean by Device-to-Device (D2D) Connectivity?

 How much can I earn?

-DataHop users earn money depending on how active they are (i.e., how many transfers they do), but also depending on how many times the content they transferred is disseminated further by other users in their distribution tree.
-The reward is higher when participating in the dissemination of content that eventually becomes popular.
+DataHop users can earn money depending on how many periodic transfers they do, but also depending in how many times the content they transfered is disseminated by other users.

 What privacy guarantees does DataHop provide?